icemachined/kafka-kotlin-native/README.md

 * Synchronous and asynchronous send
 * Leverages kotlin-native coroutines and memory model
-* Polling kafka consumer
+* Polling Kafka consumer
 * Parallel polling kafka consumer
 * Headers enrichment
 * Error handling extension points
-* Possibility to leverage kotlinx.serialization features
+* Possibility to leverage [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) features

 ## How to use

-See example of usage in [example project](https://github.com/saveourtool/kafka-client-test) This example shows how to start/stop producer and consimer and how to configure it
+See example of usage in [example project](https://github.com/saveourtool/kafka-client-test) This example shows how to start/stop producer and consumer and how to configure it.

 ## Configuration

 * [librdkafka configuration](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) properties,
-which you can pass to producer and consumer constructor </br>
+  which you can pass to producer and consumer constructor.
 * Serializer/Deserializer for key and value.